ruland39/COMP2042_CW_hcyrf1/README.md

 - Used custom style for text, buttons, and others using CSS
 - Addition of Retry Button at EndGame to bring back to Main Menu
 - Permanent HighScore List Table View

+### List of Features that are implemented but not working properly
+- None

+### List of Features that are not implemented
+- ComboBox/ChoiceBox containing all the possible combination for the cell grid e.g.2x2,3x3,4x4,5x5 and only two play buttons (One for normal game mode and One for Reversible Arrow Mode)
+- Animation using transition for changing scenes
+- Animation for sliding cells

 ## Additional Classes
 - GameScene2